csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 layout: post
 title: "What Is the Maximum max-age?"
 date: 2023-10-16 14:18:39
+last_modified_at: 2025-06-04
 categories: Web Development
-meta: "We usually set max-age directives to a year; can we go longer?"
+meta: "How long?!
+RFC9111 lets max-age reach 68 years—far beyond the usual one that developers set.
+Here are the raw numbers, the spec, and when to use it."
 faq:
   - question: "What is the maximum value for cache-control’s max-age?"
-    answer: "Conventionally, people tend to use one year, which is 3,1536,000 seconds.
-However, the spec says that caches MUST honour up to 2,147,483,648 seconds, which, in a 32-bit system, is the largest possible integer that can be represented in binary form.
-That’s a whopping 68 years!"
+    answer: "Most teams stick to one year, but RFC9111 states caches MUST honour any value up to 2,147,483,648 seconds—68 years—the largest signed 32-bit integer."
+  - question: "Should I swap my 31536000s for 2147483648s?"
+    answer: "Maybe, but only for truly immutable, fingerprinted assets.
+HTML and API responses should keep short or revalidated lifetimes to avoid serving stale data."
 ---

 <p class="c-highlight">Try out the <a href="/max-age/"><code>max-age</code>